strayiker/smart-home-media-assistant-telegram-bot/README.md

 ## About

-This is the sources of a Telegram bot is designed to help you search for torrents and remotely download them to your PC using the qBittorrent client.
-Once the torrent is downloaded, you can ask the bot to send you any file from the torrent and download it from any other device.
+This is the sources of a Telegram `Bot` is designed to help you search for torrents and remotely download them to your PC using the qBittorrent client.
+Once the torrent is downloaded, you can ask the `Bot` to send you any file from the torrent and download it from any other device.

 ## Disclaimer

-This bot is created for a personal usage, so it might have some bugs or not work perfectly.
+This `Bot` is created for a personal usage, so it might have some bugs or not work perfectly.
 If you have any questions, issues or improvements, feel free to open an issue ticket or submit a pull request.

 ---